Tsun0193/nxGREG/documents/extract-database-entity-contract-list-relationships.md

    - ✅ Every SQL query has a uses_query relationship from its function
    - ✅ Every SQL query has an executed_by relationship to its DAO
    - ✅ Every SQL query has at least one accesses_table relationship
+   - ✅ Every function has uses_table relationships for all tables in its "DB Tables Used" section

 3. **Property Validation:**
-   - ✅ All executed_by relationships have method_name property
+   - ✅ All executed_by relationships have method_name property (at top level, not nested)
-   - ✅ All accesses_table relationships have access_type property
+   - ✅ All accesses_table relationships have access_type property (at top level)
-   - ✅ All accesses_table relationships have table_alias property (even if null)
+   - ✅ All accesses_table relationships have table_alias property (at top level, even if null)
+   - ✅ All uses_table relationships have operation_type property (at top level)
+   - ✅ All properties are flattened (no nested properties layers)

 4. **No Duplicates:**
    - ✅ No duplicate relationship definitions